 Here's Where To Get 'Fact Checks' Tonight

 Also, NPR social media strategist Andy Carvin is, as always, on Twitter ( @acarvin).
-He'll be watching the truth-squads.
+He'll be watching the truth squads and following the "debate behind the debate" .

 Finally, we'll be live blogging during the debate and will look to flag claims that might bear some scrutiny.
 Then, we'll come back after the debate with a fresh post that rounds up the highlights — and lowlights? — from all those fact checkers.